dorow466/bluemix-python-flask-helloworld/README.md

-#Sample Bluemix Python Web application
+#Hello World Sample Bluemix Python Web application

 The hello workd sample is using [Flask microframework](http://flask.pocoo.org/) and is intented to test the Python support on [IBM's Bluemix](https://bluemix.net/) environment which is based on Cloud Foundry.